-Alright, who’s hungry for some oatmeal?
+Alright, who’s hungry for some Apple Cinnamon Raisin Baked Oatmeal?

 As I mentioned before, I wound up making this delicious batch of baked oatmeal over the long holiday weekend, in an attempt to have some sort of breakfast item on hand for during the week.
 It seemed like lately, my breakfasts were getting pretty sad – basically whatever I could grab quick – and since breakfast is my absolute favorite meal of the day, this was definitely no good for business.

 So enter, baked oatmeal.
 All I need to do is cut out a piece, reheat in the microwave, and add a splash of milk and some fresh fruit.
 Good.
 To.
 Go.

 While I’m sure you could really do any sort of combination of fruits within the oatmeal (pumpkin, anyone?)
 I was loving the idea of the apple-cinnamon-raisin trio.
 It’s always been a favorite of mine, and it certainly doesn’t disappoint in this recipe either.

 20 minCook Time

 - 1/4 teaspoon salt